What Are Consonant-L-E Words? What Are Some Ideas for Teaching Consonant-L-E Words?

 What Are Some Activities for Teaching the Consonant-l-e Syllable?

 One activity that packs a big punch is using decodable texts.
-Click here to see my decodable readers specifically designed to work on consonant-l-e words!
+Click here to see some inexpensive decodable readers that focus on consonant-l-e words!

 • Practice dividing consonant-l-e words into their syllables to read them